davatorium/rofi/doc/rofi-theme.5.markdown

 A list starts with a '[' and ends with a ']'.
 The entries in the list are comma-separated.
 The `keyword` in the list refers to an widget name.

+## Array of values

+* Format: `{ value, value, ... }`

+An array starts with a '{' and ends with a '}'.
+The entries in the array are comma-separated.
+Currently, only the integer and distance types are supported as array values.

 ## Environment variable